Loading and Processing Contig Data

-scRepertoire functions using the filtered_contig_annotations.csv output from the 10x Genomics Cell Ranger.
-This file is located in the ./outs/ directory of the VDJ alignment folder.
-To generate a list of contigs to use for scRepertoire:
+scRepertoire primarily functions using the filtered_contig_annotations.csv output generated by 10x Genomics Cell Ranger.
+This file is typically found in the ./outs/ directory of your VDJ alignment folder.

 S1 <- read.csv(".../Sample1/outs/filtered_contig_annotations.csv")